zmek/patientflow/notebooks/README.md

 ## Background

-I'm Zella King, a health data scientist in the Clinical Operational Research Unit (CORU) at University College London.
-Since 2020, I have worked with University College London Hospital (UCLH) NHS Trust on practical tools to improve patient flow through the hospital.

-One of these tools is now in daily use by bed managers at UCLH.
-It generates predictions of emergency demand for beds, using real-time data from the hospital's patient record system, and sends the predictions to bed managers.

-This PatientFlow repository contains the code I use to explore the data, train the models, make predictions and evaluate the results.
-I have made my code public to share my approach with other researchers and NHS analysts.

-## About the notebooks

 The notebooks in this folder demonstrate how you can use the PatientFlow repository.
 Notebooks combine commentary, code and the results produced by that code.
 Here's how different audiences can use the notebooks:

-- **As a non-programmer seeking to understand the approach:** The narrative sections introduce my approach to creating predictive models of emergency demand for a hospital.
-Read them like a blog post.
+- **As a non-programmer seeking to understand the approach:** The narrative sections in each notebook introduce my approach to creating predictive models of emergency demand for a hospital.
-- **As a programmer interested in how to model emergency demand:** The code snippets, combined with the narrative, show how I trained, tested and applied my models in Python.
-The output of each notebook cell shows the outcomes of the modelling.
+- **As a data scientist interested in how to model emergency demand:** The code snippets, combined with the narrative, show how I trained, tested and applied my models in Python.
+The output of each notebook cell shows the results of running the code.
-- **As a programmer interested in using the PatientFlow package:** The repository contains a Python package that can be installed using an import statement in your code, so that you can use the functions I have developed.
+- **As a researcher interested in the patientflow package:** The repository contains a Python package that can be installed using an import statement in your code, so that you can use the functions I have developed.
 The notebooks demonstrate use of the functions in the PatientFlow package.

 ## Outline of the notebooks

-I begin with two introductory notebooks to explain who these predictions were for, and what is useful to them.
+I begin with two introductory notebooks to explain who and what the predictive modelling is for.

 - **[1_Meet_the_users_of_our_predictions](/notebooks/1_Meet_the_users_of_our_predictions.ipynb):** Talks about the users of emergency demand predictions in acute hospitals.
 - **[2_Specify_emergency_demand_model](/notebooks/2_Specify_emergency_demand_model.ipynb):** Explains design choices that were made to develop a practical model, and shows an example of the output that is sent five times a day at UCLH.